getfem/getfem/doc/sphinx/source/userdoc/model_Mindlin_plate.rst

    param_nu, param_epsilon, param_kappa, variant = 2, region)

 where `name_u3` is name of the variable which represents the transverse displacmenent, `name_theta` the variable which represents the rotation, `param_E` the Young Modulus, `param_nu` the poisson ratio, `param_epsilon` the plate thickness, `param_kappa` the shear correction factor.
-Note that since this brick uses the weak form language, the parameter can be regular expression of this language.
+Note that since this brick uses GWFL, the parameter can be regular expression of this language.
 There are three variants.
 `variant = 0` corresponds to the an unreduced formulation and in that case only the integration